 - You may qualify for the catch-up for only a year or two.
 This is because the catch-up must be recalculated each year and you may exceed the $5,000 per year average as you continue to contribute with each successive year.

 - You may have used up the catch-up since it has a lifetime maximum of $15,000 extra that you may contribute.
 You may have reached the lifetime cap of $15,000 in extra contributions during a previous year.

 - You may have carried over part of the $3,000 catch-up from a previous year and have only a small portion available before you hit the $15,000 lifetime limit under this provision.

 Your 403(b) limit = $18,000

 Your Basic Retirement Plan employee contribution = $50,000 x 5% = $2,500

 Amount extra you could contribute to a 403(b) SRA = $18,000 - $2,500 = $15,500

 SRA limit per pay period (monthly) = $15,500/12 = $1,291

-Note: This example assumes you are not subject to Paid Time Off as a U-M Hospitals and Health Centers employee and are eligible for the 5% employee contribution with 10% U-M contribution.
+Note: This example assumes you are not subject to Paid Time Off (PTO) as a Michigan Medicine employee and are eligible for the 5% employee contribution with 10% U-M contribution.